bcgov/data-publication/pages/dsg_bcgw_layer_file_presentation.md

 Labels turned on will allow labels to be easily toggled on or off in web mapping applications like iMapBC.

-Multiple labels ("Define classes of features...") based on scales are supported, this can allow different labels to be displayed when zoomed to different scales.
+Multiple labels ("Define classes of features...") based on scales are supported.
+This supports labels to be displayed differently when zoomed to different scales.

 **Requirements**:

-+ Scale Range must be set if labels are being used, and in that case a minimum scale is required.
++ Scale Range must be set with a minimum scale used
-+ Labels must follow the 2 second display rule with the minimum Scale set appropriately.
++ Labels must display within 2 seconds at the minimum scale
-+ Label text should be similar to the colour of feature symbology.
++ Label text should be similar to the colour of feature symbology
-+ Labels should not black as black is not visible against imagery.
++ Labels should not be black as it is not visible when using an imagery basemap
-+ Halos should be turned on and be set to 1 or 2 depending on the size and density of the labels.
++ Halos should be turned on and be set to 1 or 2 depending on the size and density of the labels
-+ Complex label expressions are **not** accepted, like VB or Python.
++ Complex label expressions are **not** accepted, like VB or Python
-   + However, concatenation of fields is permitted.
+   + However, concatenation of fields is permitted

 ### Joins and Relates tab

 + Layer joins and Query layers are not supported.
-+ Please contact DataBC to discuss modelling requirements and creating a view in the BCGW database.

 ---------------------------------------------------------------------